 Its a big job, but as the mumma, we’re up for it.

-Here are the 25 rules for Moms with Sons:
+Here are the 25 parenting tips for your Sons:

 1. Teach him the words for how he feels.

 There is no doubt that you are the loudest person in the stands at his t-ball games.
 There is no doubt that he will tell you to “stop, mom” when you sing along to his garage band’s lyrics.
 There is no doubt that he will get red-faced when you show his prom date his pictures from boy scouts.
 There is no doubt that he is not telling his prom date about your blog where you’ve been bragging about his life from his first time on the potty to the citizenship award he won in ninth grade.
 He will tell you to stop.
 He will say he’s embarrassed.
-But he will know that there is at least one person that is always rooting for him.
+But these parenting tips for your sons will make them know that there is at least one person that is always rooting for them.

 He may not always choose to do it.
 He may not ever have to do it.
 But someday his wife will thank you.